ollie/connection-pool-concurrency/README.md

 If you are using Postgres Hobby Basic plan, you have 20 connections limit (https://addons.heroku.com/heroku-postgresql).
 You will need to tweak your setup so that it will use at most 20 connections.
+(Sidekiq workers can use databse too, so don't forget to subtract it.)

     2 dynos * 2 workers * 5 thread   = 20 connections (pool is 5)
     1 dyno  * 2 workers * 10 threads = 20 connections (pool is 10)